Acute kidney injury

 • Acute kidney injury (AKI) means that your kidneys have suddenly stopped working as well as they used to.

-• It can happen over a few hours, days or weeks.
+• It can happen over a few hours, days or very occasionally weeks.

 • It affects both your kidneys and can range from minor loss of kidney function to complete kidney failure.

-• You are more at risk of AKI if you already have a kidney problem, certain long-term conditions or take certain medications.
+• You're more at risk of AKI if you already have a kidney problem, if you have certain long-term conditions or take certain medicines.

 • If you are at increased risk of AKI, you need to take steps to protect your kidneys.